waveform-computing/rastools/docs/rasdump.rst

 Usage::

-  $ rasdump [options] ras-file [channels-file]
+  $ rasdump [options] data-file [channels-file]

 Where *data-file* is the file containing the channel data to dump and the optional *channel-file* defines the indices and names of the channels to dump.
-If the *channel-file* is omitted all channels are extracted.
+If the *channel-file* is omitted all channels are extracted and channels in .RAS files will be unnamed.

 Options: